PCSchmidt/convex-optimization-app/README.md

 We plan to expand the Convex Optimization App with the following features:

-1. Support for more optimization problem types:
-   - Semidefinite Programming (SDP)
-   - Conic Optimization
-   - Geometric Programming

-2. Interactive visualizations:
+1. Interactive visualizations:
    - 2D and 3D plots of feasible regions and optimal solutions
    - Step-by-step algorithm visualizations

-3. Problem library:
+2. Problem library:
    - A collection of common optimization problems for practice
    - Real-world case studies

-4. Advanced solver options:
+3. Advanced solver options:
    - Choice of different algorithms
    - Custom stopping criteria and solver parameters

-5. Tutorial system:
+4. Tutorial system:
    - Guided walkthroughs for beginners
    - Quizzes and exercises to test understanding

-6. API access:
+5. API access:
    - Allowing programmatic access to the solvers for integration with other applications

-7. Performance benchmarking:
+6. Performance benchmarking:
    - Comparison of different solvers and algorithms
    - Scalability tests for large-scale problems